tal-amir/sparse-approximation-gsm/README.md

 Requirements
 ------------
 **Matlab**
 This program supports Matlab 2018b and onward, but may work with earlier versions.
+For most use cases, no further software is required.

-To compare our method with other methods, the _Mosek_ optimization solver and _YALMIP_ modeling toolbox are required.
+To run the code that compares our method with other methods, the _Mosek_ optimization solver and _YALMIP_ modeling toolbox are required.

 **Mosek**
 https://www.mosek.com/downloads/